NannyML/nannyml/docs/deep_dive/data_chunks.rst

 When there are many chunks, it is easy to spot the noisy nature of fluctuations.
 However, with only few chunks it is difficult to tell whether the effect (the drop) is real.
-To minimize this risk, NannyML estimates a minimum chunk size for the monitored data.
+To minimize this risk, NannyML estimates a minimum chunk size for the monitored data and raises a warning if the selected split results in chunks that are too small.
-Since NannyML is performance-oriented, the minimum chunk size is estimated in order to keep variation of performance of your model low.
-We define *low* by the rule of thumb in the following way:
+Since NannyML is performance-oriented, the minimum chunk size is estimated in order to keep variation of performance of your model *low*. *Low*  is defined by the rule of thumb:
  - For models with ROC AUC below 0.9 we want to have chunks for which standard deviation of ROC AUC on chunks is lower than 0.01.
  - For other models, standard deviation of performance on chunks should be below 0.02.